Comrades at Sea

-Comrades at Sea (Kameraden auf See) is a 1938 German war film directed by Heinz Paul and starring Theodor Loos, Ingeborg Hertel and Julius Brandt.
+Comrades at Sea (Kameraden auf See) is a 1938 German war film directed by Heinz Paul and starring Theodor Loos, Carola Höhn and Julius Brandt.
+It was shot at the Marienfelde Studios of Terra Film in Berlin and on location around Kiel and Flensburg in Schleswig-Holstein.
+The film's sets were designed by the art directors Heinrich Richter and Gabriel Pellon.
 The film is set during the Spanish Civil War, which it portrays as a Communist uprising against the lawful government.